gesiscss/wikiwho_wrapper/README.md

     from wikiwho_wrapper import APIQuerier
     querier = APIQuerier(api)

+# Run the tutorial

+There are jupyter notebooks in the `tutorial` folder of the repository that serve as a tutorial.

+1. Install jupyter

+        pip install jupyter

+2. Run jupyter

+        jupyter notebook

+3. Browse `localhost:8888`

+4. Go to the `tutorial` directory, and follow the examples

 ***Note that all the methods, and classes can receive parameters.
 All the parameters of the API are currently supported, for now you can check them directly in the code***